XPS Pensions Group (LON:XPS) Stock Price Up 11.1% – Here’s Why

-A number of research analysts recently weighed in on the company.
-Shore Capital reissued a “hold” rating on shares of XPS Pensions Group in a research note on Thursday, November 21st.
-Canaccord Genuity Group reaffirmed a “buy” rating and issued a GBX 401 ($5.05) price target on shares of XPS Pensions Group in a research report on Thursday, November 21st.
-Finally, Deutsche Bank Aktiengesellschaft reaffirmed a “buy” rating and issued a GBX 435 ($5.48) price target on shares of XPS Pensions Group in a research report on Friday, November 22nd.
-One investment analyst has rated the stock with a hold rating and four have given a buy rating to the company.
-According to MarketBeat, the company has an average rating of “Moderate Buy” and an average price target of GBX 356.50 ($4.49).
+A number of equities research analysts recently weighed in on XPS shares.
+Shore Capital reaffirmed a “hold” rating on shares of XPS Pensions Group in a report on Thursday, November 21st.
+Canaccord Genuity Group reaffirmed a “buy” rating and set a GBX 401 ($5.05) price target on shares of XPS Pensions Group in a report on Thursday, November 21st.
+Finally, Deutsche Bank Aktiengesellschaft reaffirmed a “buy” rating and set a GBX 435 ($5.48) price target on shares of XPS Pensions Group in a report on Friday, November 22nd.
+One analyst has rated the stock with a hold rating and four have assigned a buy rating to the company’s stock.
+Based on data from MarketBeat.com, the company currently has an average rating of “Moderate Buy” and an average price target of GBX 356.50 ($4.49).

 XPS Pensions Group Price Performance

 XPS Pensions Group (LON:XPS – Get Free Report) last announced its quarterly earnings data on Thursday, November 21st.
-The company reported GBX 9.40 ($0.12) earnings per share for the quarter.
+The company reported GBX 9.40 ($0.12) EPS for the quarter.
 XPS Pensions Group had a return on equity of 156.24% and a net margin of 128.13%.

 XPS Pensions Group Cuts Dividend

-The business also recently declared a dividend, which was paid on Friday, February 7th.
-Investors of record on Thursday, January 9th were paid a GBX 3.70 ($0.05) dividend.
-This represents a yield of 1.03%.
-The ex-dividend date of this dividend was Thursday, January 9th.
-XPS Pensions Group’s dividend payout ratio is 8.03%.
+The company also recently declared a dividend, which was paid on Friday, February 7th.
+Stockholders of record on Thursday, January 9th were issued a GBX 3.70 ($0.05) dividend.
+The ex-dividend date was Thursday, January 9th.
+This represents a dividend yield of 1.03%.
+XPS Pensions Group’s dividend payout ratio (DPR) is 8.03%.

 XPS Group is a leading UK consulting and administration business specialising in the pensions and insurance sectors.
 A FTSE 250 company, XPS combines expertise and insight with advanced technology and analytics to address the needs of over 1,400 pension schemes and their sponsoring employers on an ongoing and project basis.